-In 2018 transactions with the shareholder included share capital increase, dividends paid, taxes paid and subsidies received under the government program to subsidize lending (2017: share capital increase, dividends paid, taxes paid and subsidies received under the government program to subsidize lending).
+In 2019 transactions with the shareholder included share capital increase, dividends paid, taxes paid and subsidies received under the government program to subsidize lending (2018: share capital increase, dividends paid, taxes paid and subsidies received under the government program to subsidize lending).

-In 2018, the Bank increased its share capital by issuing 25 000 ordinary shares with the total nominal amount of RR 25 000 million.
+In 2019, the Bank increased its share capital by issuing 29 635 ordinary shares with the total nominal amount of RR 29 635 million (2018: 25 000 ordinary shares with the total nominal amount of RR 25 000 million).
 All shares were purchased by the Bank's only shareholder - the Government of the Russian Federation represented by the Federal Agency for Managing State Property.

-In July 2018, dividends were paid out to the Bank's shareholder in the amount of RR 884 million.
+In July 2019, dividends were paid out to the Bank's shareholder in the amount of RR 1 126 million (in July 2018, dividends were paid out to the Bank's shareholder in the amount of RR 884 million).

 Key management of the Group represents members of the Supervisory Board, the Management Board and Chief Accountant of the Bank.
-In 2018 total remuneration of the key management amounted of RR 456 million (2017: RR 324 million) including the payments to pension funds and social fund amounted of RR 72 million (2017: RR 46 million).
+In 2019 total remuneration of the key management amounted of RR 601 million (2018: RR 456 million) including the payments to pension funds and social fund amounted of RR 100 million (2018: RR 72 million).
 Total remuneration of the key management includes salaries, discretionary bonuses and other short-term benefits.
-In 2017, the Group adopted a corporate pension plan for employees (Note 25).
-There were no other expenditures for the key management personnel in 2018 (expenditures for the key management in respect of defined pension contribution plans for 2017 amounted of RR 184 million and are payable on the occurrence of a retirement conditions in accordance with the laws of the Russian Federation).
+Starting from 2017, the Group adopted a corporate pension plan for employees (Note 25).
+Expenditures for the key management in respect of defined pension contribution plans for 2019 amounted of RR 210 million and are payable on the occurrence of a retirement conditions in accordance with the laws of the Russian Federation (2018: none).

-36 Acquisition and Disposal of Subsidiaries, Groups Classified as Held for Sale and Assets Held for Sale
+36 Acquisition and Disposal of Subsidiaries and Assets Held for Sale